UXVirtual/aframe-workshop/README.md

 ### Running HTTPS server

-Optionally, you can run a local HTTPS server to test WebRTC functionality.
+Optionally, you can run a local HTTPS server to test WebRTC or native WebVR functionality.
+These APIs are not usually available for non-secure origins.

 1. Run the following command to generate a self-signed SSL cert.